its-Aman/flutter-book-app/README.md

 A Flutter project of book app UI from prototype originally by Travis.

+## How to run

+Type `flutter run --preview-dart-2` into terminal to run the app.

 ## Video Tutorial

 You can find the video tutorial of this project on youtube, check this out